ctuning/ck-request-asplos18-iot-farm/README.md

 $ ck ls local:experiment:ck-request-asplos18-iot-farm*
 ```

-You can pack them and send "ckr-local.zip" to ReQuEST organizers as following:
+You can pack them and send "ckr-local.zip" to ReQuEST organizers as follows:
 ```
 $ ck zip local:experiment:ck-request-asplos18-iot-farm*
 ```